-The Sanskrit word arsa means that which comes from a rsi A fsi is one who knows, or sees, so a rsi is a seer.
+The Sanskrit word Arsha means that which comes from a Rishi.
+A Rishi is one who knows, or sees, so a Rishi is a Seer.
 Seer of what?
-He is a seer of what is, of things that others don’t see.
+He is a Seer of what is, of things that others don’t see.
 Vidya means knowledge, that which is opposed to error and ignorance.
-Thus, 5r‘sa-vrkiyusi means knowledge of the rsis.
-We have a body of knowledge coming down from generation to generation through the lineage of teacher and student (guru-sisyu-parampara).
-This body of knowledge is called the Veda It consists of two main topics.
-One is the topic dealing with values, right and wrong various forms of prayer and rituals for different ends.
+Thus, Arsha Vidya means knowledge of the Rishis.
+We have a body of knowledge coming down from generation to generation through the lineage of teacher and student (Guru-sishya-parampara).
+This body of knowledge is called the Veda.
+It consists of two main topics.
+One is the topic dealing with values, right and wrong, various forms of prayer, and rituals for different ends.

 Two Topics in the Veda